carlosarantes/iaidyou/README.md

 samples, guidance on mobile development, and a full API reference.

 ## License
-The Laravel framework is open-sourced software licensed under the MIT license.
+The Flutter framework is open-sourced software licensed under the MIT license.